 Since September 1999, as a first country in the world, ISIC Student Maestro card was launched in Estonia, which combines the ISIC card and the international Maestro debit card.

-The General Meeting is competent to amend the statutes and objectives of the Union, including the strategy, adoption of rules of procedure, admission and expulsion of members, approval of the budget, election of the executive board, approval of the action plan, election of the council, election of members of the supervisory committee, approval of the annual report, formation of committees and other statutory powers which is not delegated to the board or other collections.
+The General Assembly is competent to amend the statutes and objectives of the Union, including the strategy, adoption of rules of procedure, admission and expulsion of members, approval of the budget, election of the executive board, approval of the action plan, election of the council, election of members of the supervisory committee, approval of the annual report, formation of committees and other statutory powers which is not delegated to the board or other collections.

 In its activities, EÜL follows ethical principles of non-governmental organizations.